TWUOnline/far-centre-guides/pages/02.FNDN101/chapter.md

         - docs
 ---

-### Foundations 101 is an introduction to Trinity Western University.
+### Foundations 101 is an introduction to learning at Trinity Western University.